ClayAtCW/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Scoring sound effect

 After saving the `Player` script, open the `Game` script to add the scoring sound effect.
-Firstly, we still add a property to `properties` to quote the sound document resource:
+Firstly, we still add a property to `properties` to reference the sound document resource:

 ```js
 // Game.js